Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Analytical modelling

 where we have omitted the $\bm{k}$ arguments for brevity.

-In this work we use the fitting formula from \citet{gil2012improved} in Eqs. (\ref{eq:BSDDELA}) to (\ref{eq:BSEEELA}) with the non-linear matter power spectrum estimated by the fitting formula in \citet{takahashi2012revising}.
+In this work we use the fitting formula from \citet{gil2012improved} in equations~(\ref{eq:BSDDELA}) to (\ref{eq:BSEEELA}) with the non-linear matter power spectrum estimated by the fitting formula in \citet{takahashi2012revising}.
 We note, however, that the formulas of both \citet{scoccimarro2001fitting} and \citet{gil2012improved} are known to have deficiencies: they are fitted over limited $k$ scales and have been found to be inaccurate for squeezed triangles \citep{namikawa2019cmb}.
 These issues were explored in detail by \citet{takahashi2020fitting} who developed a new formula, Bihalofit, based on the halo model.
-It is more accurate than the perturbation theory based fitting functions over a wider range of wavenumbers and redshifts but does not lend itself to use in our model.
+It is more accurate than the perturbation theory based fitting functions over a wider range of wavenumbers and redshifts.
+However it does not lend itself to use in our model because it is the sum of 1-halo and 3-halo terms which involve halo model integrals and a large number of fitted parameters.
+Thus it cannot easily be related to the NLA model.
 However, as we show in Appendix \ref{sect:BHF_comp}, for scales up to at least $k \approx 3 \, h \mathrm{Mpc}^{-1}$ there is good agreement between the matter bispectrum estimated from \citet{gil2012improved} and from \citet{takahashi2020fitting} and between these results and our measurements from simulations.